Pomona-ITS/DailyChallenges/Virtualization.md

 # Virtualization

+Why:

 Now you might wonder what  virtualization has to do with High Performance Computing.
 Or you don't even know what virtualization is yet.
-No worries, it will all be explained.
+Well, guess what if you are on a Windows machine or even a Mac and you need access to Linux...
+How do you get it?
+That's right, via a hypervisor that pretends to be a different computer... but it is right on your computer.

-A practical hands-on thing that should make you feel like you did something useful even if you don't fully understand what and why yet:
+This is a practical hands-on thing that should make you feel like you did something useful even if you don't fully understand what and why yet.

 Install a virtualization tool on your personal Mac (Windows).

 Here is a fun article on Oracle's VirtualBox vs VMWare Workstation: https://www.bouncegeek.com/vmware-vs-virtualbox-comparison/

 Just the installation should not take that long.
-If your laptop is struggling with RAM or disk space, don't do it.
+*If your laptop is struggling with RAM or disk space, don't do it.

 Some questions for the in-person discussion:

 - Why VirtualBox?
+Are there other tools like this?
+Free?

 - What about virtulization on Linux?